yazanziyad98/Gov_DWH_Pipeline/README.md

 Two reasons:

-1. **Lightweight footprint.** MiNiFi Java is designed for edge deployment — minimal heap, no UI overhead, no bundled service catalog.
-It runs comfortably on an edge box that can't justify a full NiFi installation.
+1. **Lightweight footprint.** MiNiFi is designed for edge deployment, minimal heap, It runs comfortably on an edge box that can't justify a full NiFi installation.
 2. **Network isolation.** Source database hostnames, credentials, and JDBC URLs **never leave the edge server**.
 Central NiFi only ever sees an inbound Site-to-Site connection from the edge; it has no route to, no knowledge of, and no credentials for the operational source.
-A compromised central NiFi node cannot pivot to the source database, because it doesn't have what it would need to even try.
+A compromised central NiFi node cannot pivot to the source database, because it doesn't have what it would need.

 ### Management: Cloudera Edge Flow Manager (CEFM)

 The edge agent is configured, versioned, and deployed remotely from **Cloudera Edge Flow Manager**.
 The MiNiFi instance on the edge pulls its flow definition from CEFM on boot and on demand; flow updates are pushed centrally without SSHing onto the edge box.
-This is the enterprise pattern for fleets of edge agents.

 ### The two MiNiFi sub-flows

 The same MiNiFi canvas hosts two structurally independent ingest paths:

-**(1) Primary — routine incremental capture**
+**(1) Primary, routine incremental capture**

 ```
 QueryDatabaseTableRecord (per source table)